C.A.P.R. Home |

 4. Will the existing school survey be considered null and void since it could be taken more than once; information stated is inaccurate; and many survey questions imply bias as to perceptions?

-5. What are the disruptions that administration is finding within the educational/learning process that warrant the need for students to wear a school uniform in Clifton?
+the need for students to wear a school uniform in

 6. How many violations of the existing dress code policy have occurred in each district school?